 How do I want to end my day?Do you want to end your day in divine ritual?
 Are you an evening/night person?
 Do you feel more aware alert later in the day?

 Knowing more about yourself and your spiritual needs will help you to know where to begin.
-If you are a morning person, you may consider waking up a little earlier to carve out time in your day.
+If you are a morning person, you may consider waking up a little earlier to carve out time for a spiritual practice in the beginning of your day.
 If you are an evening person, you might decide to set aside quiet time for spiritual activities later in the day.
-Having a taking aside time for about 10 minutes in the morning, and 10 minutes at night might work for you.
+Maybe, taking aside time for about 10 minutes in the morning, and 10 minutes at night might work for you.
 You may decide to spend this time in prayer, engaged in devotional reading, or meditation.

 Currently, I prefer to begin my morning in prayer and meditation.
 Then, end my days with journaling.
 I prefer to reserve the weekends for diving deep into reading sacred texts and engaging in spiritual practices that requires more time.
 Find out what resonates, and do what works for you.